 With so many special needs stander options available, finding the best one can be an overwhelming task.
-There are a few basic questions that you need to ask yourself.
-Here are four to get you started.
+A basic, yet necessary question that you need to ask yourself is: "Where will you use it?"

 It is always important to order a special needs stander to fit your child now.
 However, you also want to make sure that there will be years of growth available in the adaptive standing system that you purchase.
 Most standers have plenty of growth built into them.
 Your child's most important measurements for fitting a special needs stander are: